Opportunities and Events

 Who we are

-The Enterprise Development Academy (EDA) is a unit within GIBS focused on supporting entrepreneurs.
+The Entrepreneurship Development Academy (EDA) is a unit within GIBS focused on supporting entrepreneurs.

 The Academy’s work extends across the entrepreneurial spectrum to include women, social, green, youth, and township entrepreneurs in informal and more formal, growing businesses.
 Through dynamic, tailor-made and practical business and entrepreneurship education, thought leadership and research, the Academy’s work encourages growth and sustainability in the more sophisticated sectors like retail, ICT, construction, engineering as well as the less formal sectors like spaza shops.
 The offering spans across the business lifecycle and includes those interested in pursuing a social entrepreneurial cause all in favour of growing sustainable businesses, creating further employment and social impact.